DanielBretts/Dentist-Appointments-Android-App/README.md

 ## Permissions

-On Android versions prior to Android 6.0, wallabag requires the following permissions:
+On Android versions prior to Android 6.0, the app requires the following permissions:
 - Full Network Access.
 - Read and write access to external storage.
 - Allow phone call